Xiaohan-Qin/Banking-Microservices/helloworldservice/README.md

-### Created Hello World Service using Spring Boot
+### Hello World Service

-Description:
-* This is a simple Greeting REST Service using Spring Boot.
+This is a test Greeting REST Service using Spring Boot.